 4. Go to your domain to complete the install

-Open your domain in your web browser.
-If all is well, you’ll see a language selection page like this:
+Open your domain (or subdomain) in your browser.
+If everything was properly uploaded, you’ll see a language menu:

-Click Continue.
+Select the language you desire and click Continue.
 The next screen simply advises you that you’re going to need the details of the database you created.
+Good thing you saved those earlier.

 Click Let’s go! to continue to the next form, where you will enter your database connection details:

 Enter the database name, username and password you created.
-The database host is most commonly localhost, so you can leave that as is.
+The database host is most commonly localhost, so you can leave that as is, along with the table prefix.
 When you click Submit, WordPress will test the connection and report success:

 Click Run the installation to complete the final step.
-WordPress will ask you for a few details about your site, including a username and password for the Admin user:
+WordPress will ask you for a few details about your site, including a username and password for the Admin user and the site title and email:

 Choosing a WordPress installation method